 This website started as a joke, but being a “broke teacher” isn’t funny.

-Years ago, I knew a broke teacher.
-She moved to take a job for half her prior teaching pay (“They need me!”), and ran out of money.
+One day, I met a broke teacher.
+She moved to another state for a job that paid half what her teaching job was paying.
+She said, “They need me!” and ran out of money.
 I posted jokes to cheer her up–things like “Best Places to Steal Pens for Your Classroom,” “How to Eat for Free” and other tips to stretch the teacher dime.

-Eventually, I dumped those things here.
-I added other useful things too–sage advice like “never tell anyone you can fix a copier,” and “Creative writing that will get your requisitions filled every time!”
+Eventually, I put some of those things here on this website.
+I added other useful things too–advice like “never tell anyone you can fix a copier,” and “Creative writing that will get your requisitions filled every time!”

-The jokes hit home for a lot of people because–there are a lot of broke teachers.
+The jokes made sense to a lot of people because–there are a lot of broke teachers.

 Too many.